-IS ANYTHING ELSE REQUIRED AFTER A MAN REGISTERS?
+IS ANYTHING ELSE REQUIRED AFTER A MALE REGISTERS?

-After a man registers, and until he turns 26 years old, he is required to notify the Selective Service within 10 days of an address change.
-If a man changes his name, he must also notify the Selective Service and provide documentation to support this change.
+After a male registers, and until he turns 26 years old, he is required to notify the Selective Service within 10 days of an address change.
+If a male changes his name, he must also notify the Selective Service and provide documentation to support this change.